rejetto/hfs/README.md

 Supported entries are:
 - `port` where to accept http connections.
 Default is 80.
 - `vfs` the files and folders you want to expose.
 For details see the dedicated following section.
+- `admin_port` the port where to reach admin interface.
+Default is 63636.
+- `admin_network` the network address where to reach admin interface.
+Default is 127.0.0.1 .
 - `log` path of the log file.
 Default is `access.log`.
 - `error_log` path of the log file for errors.
 Default is `error.log`.
 - `errors_in_main_log` if you want to use a single file for both kind of entries.
 Default is false.